-- 33. The Petitioner, Ana Lucia Mateus, resides in Burnaby, British Columbia, and was employed by Vancouver Coastal Health (VCH).
+- 37. The Petitioner, Ana Lucia Mateus, resides in Burnaby, British Columbia, and was employed by Vancouver Coastal Health (VCH).
 She worked as an Administrative Assistant for the Health Authority Medical Advisory Committee.
 This committee has approximately 50 members of all senior levels in the organization and reports to the Board.
 Ms. Mateus also provided credentialing and privileging support to all the sites throughout VCH, in the department of Physician Relations and Compensation.
-She had always worked in the corporate areas of administration for VCH. - 34.
+She had always worked in the corporate areas of administration for VCH. - 38.
 Ms. Mateus has a Legal Assistant diploma from Capilano College in North Vancouver, BC.
 Ms. Mateus worked for VCH for over 16 years (since May 2005).
-She first started as a Legal Assistant in VCH's legal department before moving to Physician Relations and Compensation. - 35.
-Ms. Mateus had worked full time from home since March 13, 2020, due to the

-- Covid-19 pandemic and the consequential public health protocols implemented by her employer. - 36.
-Ms. Mateus was terminated by her employer due to her refusal to take a Covid-19 vaccine. - 37.
+She first started as a Legal Assistant in VCH's legal department before moving to Physician Relations and Compensation. - 39.
+Ms. Mateus had worked full time from home since March 13, 2020, due to the Covid-19 pandemic and the consequential public health protocols implemented by her employer. - 40.
+Ms. Mateus was terminated by her employer due to her refusal to take a Covid-19 vaccine. - 41.
 Ms. Mateus objects to taking the Covid-19 vaccine on the basis of conscience.
 She believes there are too many unanswered questions regarding the Covid-19 vaccines, and that they were rushed to market.
 She is also concerned that the pharmaceutical companies have no liability in relation to the Covid-19 vaccines.
-She objects to state coercion and believes in freedom of choice.
+She objects to state coercion and believes in freedom of choice. - 42.
+Ms. Mateus objects to taking the vaccine mandated in the October 5, 2023 orders.
+She would comply with reasonable accommodations applied to other contagious respiratory illnesses.